rkoeninger/ShenScript/docs/interop.rst

    :param any X: Value to inspect.
    :returns:     A JavaScript boolean.

-.. function:: (js.parseFloat String)
+.. function:: (js.parse-float String)

    Parses a floating-point number.

    :param string String: Numeric string to parse.
    :returns:             Parsed number.

-.. function:: (js.parseInt String)
+.. function:: (js.parse-int String)

    Parses an integral number with radix specified to be 10 to avoid unusual parsing behavior.

    :param string String: Numeric string to parse.
    :returns:             Parsed number.

-.. function:: (js.parseIntRadix String Radix)
+.. function:: (js.parse-int-with-radix String Radix)

    Parses an integral number with the given.